camxini/raspberrypi-car/phase3/raspberrypi_car_phase3.md

 The tf relationship of base_link and odom is clear after odometry calculation.
 Odom is a fixed frame, and base_link moves with the car.

 Send displacement and quaternion info.
-This creates a TF branch odom->base_link, which is useful in TF tree in the following steps.
+This creates a TF branch odom->base_link, which is useful in TF tree in the following chapters.

+## Laser